nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 The following data-elements are mandatory (that is, data **MUST** be present):

-- the `patientNHSNumber` is the NHS number of the patient whose GP record you want to access.
+- the `patientNHSNumber` is the NHS Number of the patient whose GP record you want to access
-- the `include[Medication|Allergies]` are the resource groups you want to return.
+- the `include[Medication|Allergies]` are the resource groups you want to return

 The following data-elements are optional: